 Symptoms of SSS include:

-However, see your doctor immediately if you experience the following symptoms, especially if you have a personal or family history of heart disease.
-These could be symptoms of a heart attack or early cardiac arrest:
+It’s important to see your doctor immediately if you experience the following symptoms, especially if you have a personal or family history of heart disease.
+These could be symptoms of a heart attack or early cardiac arrest.
+Symptoms include:

-Diagnosing sick sinus syndrome can be difficult.
-Patients may have no symptoms or family history of heart disease.
-Doctors must rely on tests of the heart’s function to make a diagnosis.
+Diagnosing SSS can be difficult.
+You may have no symptoms or family history of heart disease.
+Your doctor must rely on tests that measure the function of your heart to make a diagnosis.
 These tests include:

 Treatment for mild or early cases of SSS involves relieving symptoms.
-Doctors may adjust or change your medication if that is the problem.
-They may also prescribe additional medications that may have a direct effect on the heart rhythm.
-Eventually, however, most individuals with SSS will need an artificial pacemaker implant when the sinus node is no longer able to adequately perform.
+Your doctors may adjust or change your medication if that is the problem.
+They may also prescribe additional medications that may have a direct effect on heart rhythm.
+Eventually, however, most people with SSS will need an artificial pacemaker implant when the sinus node is no longer able to adequately perform.

 A pacemaker is a very small machine that is surgically implanted in the chest or abdomen to regulate your heartbeat.
 It does this through sending electrical pulses to the heart.

-Almost one-half of pacemaker implantations are performed because of problems related to sick sinus syndrome (Herrmann, Fabritz, Layh, Kirchhof, & Ludwig, 2011).
-Pacemakers are generally tolerated well, and patients experience few complications.
+Almost one-half of pacemaker implantations are performed because of problems related to sick sinus syndrome.
+Pacemakers are generally tolerated well, and most people experience few complications.

 Rare complications of a pacemaker implant include: